These Fish Tacos are made with cod that's lightly breaded and pan fried until crispy. They're topped with a cabbage cilantro lime slaw!

 What Fish Is Best For Tacos?

-In Minnesota, we don't have things like freshly caught halibut or Mahi Mahi BUT we DO have things like freshly caught walleye (be sure to check out these Breaded Walleye Fingers and Pan Fried Walleye Sandwich).
+In Minnesota, we don't have things like freshly caught halibut or Mahi Mahi, but we do have things like freshly caught walleye (be sure to check out these Breaded Walleye Fingers and Pan Fried Walleye Sandwich).
 And luckily, I have a talented fisherman brother who loves to catch it.

 If you ever have a chance to try fresh Minnesota walleye, I highly recommend it.
 It's a nice, clean tasting fish that's firm and easy to work with.
 If you don't live in Minnesota and have a talented fisherman brother, fear not.

 I have made this recipe using both walleye and cod and find both to be delicious.
-Cod is more widely available and unless you are visiting Minnesota probably the better choice.
+Cod is more widely available and unless you are visiting Minnesota, probably the better choice.

 Ingredients For Fish Tacos with Cilantro Lime Slaw

-Here's what you'll need to make them.
+Here's what you'll need to make it.

 - 2 lbs.
 Firm White Fish (such as cod, haddock, halibut, or walleye)